hejiaxu7146/ANLY-590/README.md

-# ANLY-590
-Master of Science
-Georgetown University Neural Networks and Deep Learning
+# Neural Networks and Deep Learning

+# Text Classification on Yelp and Amazon Reviews